 - Be thorough

 Be honest with yourself.
 List every bill you have, whether it is recurring or has an end date, what the total amount due is, and how much interest you are paying if any.
 Include all discretionary items that you purchase regularly – clothes, food, cigarettes, your impulse purchases that you know you are always tempted to make.
+Also include products that you’ve purchased periodically, and be sure to use price comparison sites like OnlyReviews.com to be sure you’re getting the right price.
 If you do not include everything, your budget is not going to work.
 A good way to do this is to print out your bank statements for the past two months and itemize each transaction into categories such as Monthly Bills, Groceries, Dining Out, Impulse Purchases, Gas, etc.

 - Take control

 Once you have laid out your bills and your spending habits and patterns, take control of what is there.
 Are you amazed at how much you spent dining out last month?
 Would that amount that you spent have paid off any of your lower credit cards or recurring monthly bills?
 If so, try to control that spending.
 Take that same amount next month and apply it to your smaller credit cards or a bill that is almost paid off.
 It’s a snowball effect – the more you spend, the faster your debt increases.
 The more you pay to your debt, the faster it is paid off.

 Once your credit cards and bills are laid out bare in front of you, it’s easier to see where the problem areas are.
 Are some of your credit card interest rates unbelievably high, while others are low but have your lower balances on them?
 A little bit of research into ways to pay off those high credit cards or consolidate multiple payments into one can help you get them paid off faster.
 Many places offer quick approval for unsecured loans that may have a higher monthly payment but a lower interest rate and shorter repayment time period.
 In the long run, this will save you money and make you more financially secure.

 - Open a savings account